nikantonelli/LeanKitUtils/README.md

 The importer will take the spreadsheet field as a comma separated list of users.

 ## Lanes and WIP Limits
+WIP limits are overridden automatically with a default message.
+This is a fixed _feature_.

 Lanes hierarchy is represented as a set of strings separated by the "^" character To add/move a card to a lane which might cause the WIP limit to be exceeded, add an override comment to the lane field.
 To do this, add a "`" and then the override comment itself,